-Office Mix retains more content such as audio, video, polls, and quizzes than PowerPoint alone.
+Office Mix retains more content such as audio, video, polls, and quizzes than broadcasting through PowerPoint alone.
 These features are helpful for presenters seeking to maximize audience engagement. using their deck.
 Consider reviewing each feature to see which will work best in your presentation, especially as you are livestreaming.

 In the Mix tab, you can see Quizzes Video Apps.

 Office Mix requires an internet connection to share your presentation.
-However, your audience will be able to review your slides well after you’ve concluded the presentation.
+However, your audience will be able to review your slides after you’ve concluded the presentation.
 And because Office Mix gathers audience data and feedback for in-depth analysis you can keep track of how your presentation went over with your audience and maximize on keeping track of after-presentation impact.

 Upload to Online Platforms

 This third option offers the least audience interactivity in the moment but can maximize your audience reach.
 And it may be the easiest to execute.

 Publishing your slides online will allow you to reach out to a wider audience.
 While you can configure the presentation to be viewed by selected viewers only, default settings keep your deck open for public viewing.
 Adding tags to your presentation makes it easier to search online, further enabling mass sharing.

-Your deck plays a key role in the impact of your presentation.
-It’s important to have the means to share it when distance becomes a concern.
-There are many ways to make your presentation accessible.
-Try different options for a to ready for anything in any live streaming setting.
+Your deck plays a key role in the impact of your presentation and there are many ways to make your presentation accessible.

 Interstitial Graphics: Controls broadcast flow and breaks it into segments